Ifycode-experiments/ESM-api-boilerplate-template/README.md

 1. Connection to MongoDB installed on your computer
 2. Connection to MongoDB atlas

 In the case where the error message `Error in DB connection` is displayed in the terminal when you start the server, you need to either install and get mongoDB running for use locally on your computer or setup mongoDB atlas.
-More notes on how to get the success message `Installed MongoDB connection successful!!!` or `MongoDB ATLAS connection successful!!!` to show up in the terminal in the sections that explain the mongoDB connection options individually.
+Once you have done any of these, the message `Installed MongoDB connection successful!!!` or `MongoDB ATLAS connection successful!!!` should now show up in the terminal.
+More notes in the sections that explain the mongoDB connection options individually.
 [Visit this link to install mongoDB](https://docs.mongodb.com/guides/server/install/) on your computer and get mongoDB running if you haven't.
 [Or choose to use mongoDB atlas](https://docs.atlas.mongodb.com/getting-started/) and connect to your cluster.

 ## Installed mongoDB option
 Create a `.env` file in the root of the downloaded template.
 After installing mongoDB, keep mongoDB running in the terminal(s) as shown in the mongoDB docs.
-Create a database.
-Add the database name to the .env file like so:
+Create a database and give it any name of your choice.
+Go to `src/db.js` file, you will see that there is a DBNAME environment variable i.e. `process.env.DBNAME` in the mongoDB connection string.
+You want to store the database name that you created in this variable.
+Store your database name in the variable inside the .env file you created earlier like so:
 ````
 DBNAME="insert-your-own-db-name-here"
 ````
+Also create a collection.
+You can use the collection name `demo` in the `src/api/models/demo.js` file while you follow this tutorial.
+You can always a different name later on once you get used to how the template is setup.
+In the `src/app.js` file, you will find the import named `mongooseModuleExport` which is what you need.
+If you ever need to use the mongoDB atlas option, then you will need to comment out `mongooseModuleExport` and remove comment from `mongooseModuleExportAtlas` so that you can use atlas instead.
+Since you have chosen to install mongoDB locally on your computer, the `mongooseModuleExport` import is what you need.
+So you don't need to change anything in the `src/app.js` file.

 <!--

 Create a database